thewhitetulip/build-app-with-python-antitextbook/README.md

 ## Why donate?
 The tutorial is available for free download all formats via Gitbooks, your donations would help me add new content and make this guide better!

+## Feedback
+Your thoughts are essential for us!
+Please give your feedback in the [wiki page](https://github.com/thewhitetulip/build-app-with-python-antitextbook/wiki/ReaderFeedback)

 ## What is this?
 An easy to understand introduction to the Python programming language by using examples.
 You will build a command line todo list manager after you understand the basics of the language.
 Please have a Python 3 interpreter with you because you'll need to run code as you read!